Apesosmarc/NHL-App/README.md

 * Uses **local storage and conditional React Router** navigation to allow users to redirect to their favorite team automatically on load.
 * Navigate using /{team abbreviation} in URL, ex: (*URL*/bos, /tor, /tbl, phi).
 * CSS loading & ping animations.
-* Chart JS plots dougnut charts dynamically for each team.
+* Doughnut charts rendered dynamically for each team using Patternfly chart-js with custom styling.

 ## Vision/Goals For This App:
 * Build a lightweight stat-tracking app for users to get NHL information at a glance without ads.